How to make strong coffee | (8 simple Tips!)

 5- Use the right grind size

-You can not use the same fine coffee grounds for brewing every type of coffee.
-For example, fine grounds are perfect for making a shot of Espresso but they can’t be used for brewing French press or Drip coffee.
+For example, fine grounds are perfect for making espresso shots but are not suitable for brewing French press or Drip coffee.

 The grounds for French Press should be coarse, while drip coffee is best with medium grounds.